IslandViewPTA/islandview-pta-site/content/get-involved.md

 [**FUNDRAISING**](mailto:membership@islandviewpta.org?subject=IVEPTA%20-%20Fundraising)

-The PTA raises funds to provide classroom enhancements, help send students to Mountain School, and to pay for all of the things listed above.
+The PTA raises funds to provide classroom and school-wide enhancements and to pay for all of the things listed above.
 Below are some of the ways our PTA raises funds throughout the years, and this year **we need YOU**!

+* Candy Bar Sales in the Fall
-* Color Run
+* Color Run in the Spring
 * Book Fair
 * Box Tops
-* Candy Bar Sales
 * Restaurant Take-Overs
 * Spirit Wear